jaredpearson/feedreader/README.md

 ## REST Examples

+### Viewing a stream
+To request the stream of feeds, run the following cURL command, where "<session_id>" is the ID of your session.

+    curl http://localhost:8080/services/v1/stream --header "Authorization:SID <session_id>"

 ### Adding a new feed
 To request a new feed be added to your reader, run the following cURL command, where "<session_id>" is the ID of your session.